 As of Friday, October 10, 2014 Indiana Dabney University closed, all programs have ceased operation.

-Everest College at Merrillville, Indiana will be closing.
+Everest College at Merrillville, Indiana will be closing in 2015.
 No new students are being accepted for enrollment.
 Existing students will have "teach-out" opportunities.

 For more information concerning the teach-out of Everest College at Merrillville, Indiana click on the link to the Federal Student Aid an Office of the U.S. Department of Education here.